-“Marriage is honourable in all, and the bed undefiled: but whoremongers and adulterers God will judge” (Hebrews 13:4, KJV).
+“Marriage is honorable among all, and the bed undefiled; but fornicators and adulterers God will judge” (Hebrews 13:4, KJV).

 It seems so gloomy to think about a day coming when I will stand before God to be judged.
 Thoughts like these don’t pass through my mind on a normal day, when I’d rather be planning or reading or talking or dreaming.

 “And there is no creature hidden from His sight, but all things are naked and open to the eyes of Him to whom we must give account” (Hebrews 4:13, NKJV).

 “It is appointed unto men once to die, but after this the judgment” (Hebrews 9:27, KJV).